gerencianet/gn-api-sdk-php/README-en.md

 ## **Version Guidance**

+The Gerencianet PHP SDK is still operational, but it has been discontinued and will no longer receive updates.
+We recommend migrating to Efí's new SDK to continue enjoying our services and updates.
+Learn more at: [github.com/efipay/sdk-php-apis-efi](https://github.com/efipay/sdk-php-apis-efi).

 | Version | Status | Packagist | Repo | Version PHP |
 | --- | --- | --- | --- | --- |
 | 1.x | Discontinued | [/gerencianet/gerencianet-sdk-php#1.0.17](https://packagist.org/packages/gerencianet/gerencianet-sdk-php#1.0.17) | [v1](https://github.com/gerencianet/gn-api-sdk-php/tree/1.x) | \>= 5.4 |